mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 a means of automatically replicating these between sites (see [issue #3789](https://gitlab.com/gitlab-org/gitlab/-/issues/3789)), they must be manually replicated to **all nodes of the secondary site**.

-1. SSH into a **Rails nodes on your primary** site, and execute the command below:
+1. SSH into a **Rails node on your primary** site, and execute the command below:

    ```shell
    sudo cat /etc/gitlab/gitlab-secrets.json